Bernard Palissy: Lectures on natural science

 During this period Palissy gave several series of public lectures on natural history, the entrance fee being one crown, a large fee for those days.
 His ideas of springs and underground waters were published in his Discours admirables, de la nature des eaux et fontaines, tant naturelles qu'artificielles, des metaux, des sels et salines, des pierres, des terres, du feu et des maux (Paris, 1580).
+While Aristotle and Wang Chong correctly hypothesized about the role of precipitation in the water cycle, Palissy was the first to accurately surmise that rainfall alone was sufficient for the process and that rising underground water played no vital part.
 He was one of the first Europeans to enunciate theory consistent with today's understandings of the origin of fossils.
 That and his practical application of Alexandrian theoretical works on hydraulics to the social issue of delivering public water to cities, were far in advance of the general knowledge of his time.

 Palissy maintained that experience or practice should inform theory, which was useless without empirical foundations.
 He furthermore argued that scientific knowledge should be derived from observation and practice before classical philosophy:

 Palissy described systems for acquiring or transporting water, and for insuring its quality, adding that any unable to reproduce his instructions were free to contact him through his publisher.
 He elaborated upon a theory of hydrothermal vents, volcanoes and earthquakes, which he attributed to a mixture of volatile substances and combustion beneath the earth surface.
 Palissy furthermore correctly surmised the origin of springs in his study of hydrology and geology.

 Palissy correctly maintained that fossils were the remains of once living organisms, and contested the prevailing view that they had been produced by the biblical flood, or by astrological influence.
 He argued that minerals, dissolving into water to form "congelative water," would precipitate and thereby petrify once living organisms in order to create fossils.